 E-103: Migrant Indicators of Compliance

-Boards, and Workforce Solutions Office staff must ensure federal standards for services to MSFWs are met.
-This is accomplished by tracking services provided to MSFWs compared to services provided to non-MSFWs, to ensure that MSFWs are receiving services that are qualitatively equivalent and quantitatively proportionate to services provided to non-MSFWs.
+TWC, Boards, and Workforce Solutions Office staff must ensure federal standards for services to MSFWs are met.
+This is accomplished by tracking services provided by Workforce Solutions Office staff to MSFWs compared to services provided to non-MSFWs, to ensure that MSFWs are receiving services that are qualitatively equivalent and quantitatively proportionate to services provided to non-MSFWs.

-Boards must ensure that Workforce Solutions Office staff do the following:
+TWC and Boards must ensure that Workforce Solutions Office staff does the following:

 Identify job seekers who are MSFWs